Code-Pearl/Tom-Basso-s-Coin-Flip-Study/README.md

 Notes
 -----
-- This baseline validates your framework.
-It shows your code computes metrics correctly with random signals.
+- This baseline validates framework.
+It shows your code computes metrics correctly with random signals. ( just as tom did .. hopefully.. lol )
-- Your actual strategy should produce better returns and fewer signals; this is your baseline for comparison.
+- A "REAL" actual strategy should produce better returns and fewer signals; this is your baseline for comparison. if your stop loss and position managment suck 💀
-"""